Dermatologie

 3. Microscopy of Human Organs

-• Observing healthy human organs under a light microscope to develop a pathological perspective
+• Examination of healthy human organs under a light microscope

 Principal investigator